JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 ### `getColonyCount.call()`

 Get the total number of colonies on the network.
-The return value is also the numeric ID of the last colony created.
+The return value is also the ID of the last colony created.

 **Returns**